-Confluence: Journal of Interdisciplinary Studies (CJIDS) is a refereed publication of the Symbiosis School for Liberal Arts (SSLA), Pune, that focuses on publishing research articles, commentaries, and book reviews authored primarily by students.
-The journal invites articles that draw on insights from different disciplines to provide a multifaceted, comprehensive, and cohesive understanding of the subject under study.
+Confluence: Journal of Interdisciplinary Studies (CJIDS) is a refereed publication of the Symbiosis School for Liberal Arts (SSLA), Pune, that focuses on publishing research articles, commentaries, and book reviews authored primarily by undergraduate, postgraduate and research students.
+The journal publishes research work across a wide range of academic disciplines, particularly showcasing interdisciplinary and multidisciplinary research, thereby providing a platform for students to take their ideas to the broader world.
 CJIDS is an online academic journal [ISSN (online): 2582-3256].
 We may print a few copies for limited circulation.
-However, not all articles accepted for publication online may be included in the print version.
-We invite submissions in the categories below for the next issue of the journal (Volume VII), which is expected to be published in 2023.

-Research articles based on interdisciplinary projects are the primary focus of the journal.
-We are interested in articles that do not simply summarize the literature in the fields considered but add to them based on critical analysis, novel interpretations, new data, etc. - Commentary (1000-3000 words) Commentaries should focus on an issue of contemporary relevance or on articles published in previous volumes of CJIDS and should present a new or unique viewpoint on the subject under discussion.
+- Commentary (1000-3000 words) – Commentaries should focus on an issue of contemporary relevance and should present a new or unique viewpoint on the subject under discussion.
 Commentaries on current social, political, cultural, literary, environmental, scientific, and economic developments are also welcome.
 Commentaries may also be invited by the Board of Editors on articles accepted for publication in the new volume.

 - Manuscripts should be uploaded in doc/docx (MS Office Word) file type using this Google Form.

-- Two versions should be uploaded – one with author and affiliation information and the other without any identifiable information in the manuscript.
-Include abstracts in both versions.
+- Please note that the form asks for two versions of the submission: one copy with author and affiliation information, and the other without any identifiable information in the manuscript.
+Please include the keywords and abstract (where applicable) in both versions.
+We require copies to facilitate the blind peer review process.

 - Submissions exceeding the word limit specified are liable to be rejected.
-The word limit includes endnotes but excludes references.
+The word limit includes endnotes and tables but excludes references.

 - Use British spellings.

-- Use endnotes rather than footnotes, but use them minimally so as not to distract from the flow of the text.
-Endnotes should only be explanatory (not used for adding citations).
+- Use endnotes rather than footnotes, but use them minimally so as to not distract from the flow of the text.
+Endnotes should only be explanatory (not used for citations).

-- For non-English terms, emphasize the term in italics and provide its approximate English translation on first appearance in parentheses (if the explanation is short) or in an endnote (if it is long).
+- For non-English terms, emphasize the term in italics and provide its approximate English translation on first appearance in parentheses (if the explanation is within 40 words) or in an endnote (if it is 40 words or more).

 - Images can be prepared in any desired format but should be inserted into the MS Office Word document during submission.
 The recommended resolution is 300 dpi.
-Please include a note on who owns the copyright for images used and upload the same under “Include any additional information regarding the article you want to communicate here.”
+Please include a note indicating the owner of the copyright for images used and upload the same under “Include any additional information regarding the article you want to communicate here.”

 - The submission should be typed in 12 pt Times New Roman font with double-spaced lines.
 Select A4 size and normal margins as page layout options.